blueag8/Super-Scholar/README.md

 Open new repository via Github.

-Sign up to Gitpod and link to GitHub account.
+Sign up to Gitpod (If not previously done) and link to GitHub account.

  Once signed up a Gitpod button will be linked to your repository.
 Click on this link to open the workspace environment.

 pip install python3 (if not already installed).